 Let me tell you this would not be possible and would require additional training besides.

 Not to mention experience which is what clients will be looking for before you even got through the door.

-If you told the client that you’d just completed a 7-week course they would laugh at you and send you straight back through the door you came in.
+If you told the client that you’d just completed an 8-week course they would laugh at you and send you straight back through the door you came in.